IN THE MOUNTAINS OF FIRE

 “Enjoy it,” I say, pushing off from the door to head for the latex glove dispenser.
 “Our Romany friends paid enough for it.”)

 We get more supplies than we could possibly carry, unless we want to travel slowly and obviously by oxcart.
 So we set the oxen loose, hopefully to wander home again, or if not to find their way to appreciative new owners.
 With Purple Mantles in the vicinity we can’t just invite the locals to swarm in and help themselves, though.
 I mull over this at the victory feast back at camp, after the birds have all gone to sleep and the bats taken over the skies.

-It seems like we’ve slogged through snow for days, not the few hours
+It feels like we’ve slogged through snow for days, not

 in the spell.

 Now we carry the boys inside.
 Children did this.
 Children.
 Children.)

 I had forgotten how delicious real ham can taste.
 I see all the faces lit up around me by more than the glimmer that our small fire can cast.
 They laugh with delight, almost like children.
 Almost, not quite; real children in other lands don’t take such care to keep their voices low, their chuckles to themselves.
 They look so tired, my young ones, my darlings; we had a hard day’s work on into night, after the battle.